 Core Responsibility Four: Change people’s lives – from delivering aid to ending need

-5. Where appropriate, World Vision will aim to work towards collective outcomes that have a positive impact on overall national indicators of advancement toward the 2030 Agenda (SDGs), based on complementarity and identified comparative advantage among actors, whether local, national or international, public or private.
+5. Where appropriate, we will aim to work towards collective outcomes that have a positive impact on overall national indicators of advancement toward the 2030 Agenda (SDGs), based on complementarity and identified comparative advantage among actors, whether local, national or international, public or private.

-6. World Vision is committed to empowering national and local actors and engages with communities as first responders, not passive recipients.
+6. We are committed to empowering national and local actors and engages with communities as first responders, not passive recipients.
 We commit to being accountable to them, including through the adoption and promotion of the Core Humanitarian Standard and International Aid Transparency Initiative Standard.
 We will continue to decentralise decision making to our national affiliates and strengthen local preparedness and response capacity.

-8. World Vision commits to promoting ethical principled humanitarian and business action based on facilitating better mutual understanding of our roles and responsibilities, ensuring joint Monitoring and Evaluation, impact measurement of partnerships, continuous mutual capacity building and accountability.
+8. We commit to promoting ethical principled humanitarian and business action based on facilitating better mutual understanding of our roles and responsibilities, ensuring joint Monitoring and Evaluation, impact measurement of partnerships, continuous mutual capacity building and accountability.
 This includes interventions that strengthen civil society, local business and governments to meet the needs of the most vulnerable citizens, including children to increase the potential for locally inclusive economic growth and resilience.

-9. World Vision is committed to the Global Alliance for Humanitarian Innovation as a key mechanism for prioritising innovation and ensuring that it is an integral part of the new humanitarian business model.
+9. We are committed to the Global Alliance for Humanitarian Innovation as a key mechanism for prioritising innovation and ensuring that it is an integral part of the new humanitarian business model.

-10. World Vision is committed to the Urban Crisis Charter.
+10. We are committed to the Urban Crisis Charter.
 We are a partner of the Global Urban Crisis Alliance, which aims to strengthen institutional capacity of actors for prevention, preparedness and response to urban humanitarian crises.

 Core Responsibility Five: Invest in Humanity